orbitalconsortium/orbital-collection/memory-bank/progress.md

 - The container alkane is now a TypeScript library that generates minimal WASM containers
 - The sale alkane handles payment processing and instance creation
 - The orbitals-support crate provides traits and utilities for implementing orbital alkanes
+- The orbital-macros crate provides specialized macros for orbital alkanes
+- The MessageDispatch trait is implemented via the OrbitalMessage derive macro

 ## Known Issues
 - Transform logic examples need more real-world implementations